 Did these questions give you some direction on what to do next?
 Does it still make you want to keep the item?
 If not, it's OK to let it go.

-There are many items you can keep to remind you of a loved one's life.
+You can keep many items to remind you of a loved one's life.
 Remember, a keepsake should be an item that leaves you with happy memories, reminds you of who that person was, and maybe even helps you move forward.

-To give you some directions on what to do with those items that are usually kept, I put together these additional tips for those memorabilia items.
+I put together these additional tips for memorabilia items to give you some directions on what to do with those items that are usually kept.

 Keep Home Movies to Honor Your Loved One